HBalable/atd-apprentice-module-summaries/unit_10_vfx_craft.md

 *image: Digital Domain*

 3D animators make the characters passed down by modelling and rigged by rigging TDs come to life through keyframe animation, which is a technique I explain below.
-The goal of animators is to create a believeable performance from
+The goal of animators is to create a believable performance from

 #### Keyframe Animation

-All of the rigging controls will have at least some channels, possibly for controlling translation and/or rotation.
+All rig controls will have at least some channels, possibly for controlling translation and/or rotation.
 These channels are then assigned certain values at specific frames, creating a keyframe.
-The channel's value between these keyframes are interporlated, either linearly or through using bezier splines.
+The channel's value between these keyframes are interpolated, either linearly or through using Bezier splines.
 These channels can be normally be edited by moving the handles in the viewport of your 3D program, or by manually editing the curves in the program's animation editor (sometimes called a graph editor), which will show you an interactive graphic visualisation of the animation curves.

 ### FX